 We use level 2 categorization of the Bloomberg Industry Classification Standard (BICS) for Banks and Financial Services.
 The BICS definitions of Banks is: "This industry group includes companies that provide banking services.
-These companies accept deposits and use these deposits as their primary funding source for their lending activities" and the definition of Financial Services is "This industry group includes companies that provide services on the growth or transaction of money and assets."
+These companies accept deposits and use these deposits as their primary funding source for their lending activities" and the definition of Financial Services is "This industry group includes companies that provide banking services is "This industry group includes companies that provide services which focuses on the growth or transaction of money and assets."
 The sub-categories included under Banking are Diversified Banks and Banks.
 The sub-categories for Financial Services are Asset Management, Speciality Finance, and Institutional Finance Services.

-&lt;sup>2 About 37 percent of the benchmark index for Singapore is made of major banking stocks and over the past six months, have accounted for about 25 percent of the trading volume of the Singapore Stock Exchange.
+2 About 37 percent of the benchmark index for Singapore is made of major banking stocks and over the past six months, have accounted for about 25 percent of the trading volume of the Singapore Stock Exchange.
 Singapore banks may not be as risky as the market beta suggests but the higher beta could be an outcome of trading behaviour in the stock exchange.
 With most trading activity concentrated in banking stocks, they would tend to be more volatile than other stocks which are traded less.